 The JPA persistence strategy typically involves persisting the fields of any class into its own table, and representing any relationships from the fields of that class across to other tables.
-There are occasions when this is undesirable, maybe due to an existing datastore schema, or because a more convenient datastore model is required.
+There are occasions when this is undesirable, maybe due to an existing datastore schema, because a more convenient datastore model is required, or maybe you simply don't want an instance of some type to have its own identity and so that type will only co-exist with an owner object.
 JPA allows the persistence of fields as embedded typically into the same table as the "owning" class.
+To define a class to be embedded into other objects you make use of the @Embeddable annotation (instead of @Entity) in this case.